-Every child is encouraged to express their thoughts and concerns about school life at any time but particularly via initiatives such as School Council and Sporting ambassadors.
+Every child is encouraged to express their thoughts and concerns about school life at any time but particularly via initiatives such as School Council and the appointments of well-being ambassadors in Year 6.
 Children with SEND are encouraged to put themselves forward to act as representatives in these groups.

 Teachers always talk with pupils about the work we are doing with them to ensure the children understand what is happening and why we are doing it.
 The teachers and support staff ask the children about their learning to find out how they learn best.
-All children also participate in subject questionnaires and pupil interviews.
+All children also participate in pupil attitude surveys, subject questionnaires and pupil interviews.

 In additional to this, children on the SEND register chat with an appropriate adult in school three times a year to talk about how they feel they are progressing and how they think the additional support they are having is benefitting them.
-As well as this, once a year, children on the SEND register meet with an appropriate adult in school to update their one page pupil profile.
+As well as this, once a year, children on the SEND register will meet with an appropriate adult in school to update their passport profile.
 This page tells staff and parents what makes the child in question happy, what they feel their strengths are and how they feel they are best supported.